zhengliyuan1987/zlynote/L1/docs/src/guide/stream_n_to_one/round_robin/stream_n_to_one_round_robin_type.rst

    :width: 80%
    :align: center

-The stream_n_to_one based on round robin supports any type and distributes data in the order of round robin from input streams.
+This stream_n_to_one supports any type and distributes data in the order of round robin from input streams.
+The data types of input stream and output streams are same.

 ..
 CAUTION::